KEYreit board rejects Huntingdon Capital's partial bid

 TORONTO A body found near the Manitoba border was that of a Ghanaian woman who died of possible hypothermia trying to walk into Canada, U.S. police said on Tuesday.

-TORONTO KEYreit (KRE_u.TO), a real estate investment trust that owns small retail properties across Canada, on Friday rejected an unsolicited partial takeover bid from Huntingdon Capital Corp HNT.TO, saying the proposal was inadequate and coercive.
+TORONTO KEYreit (KRE_u.TO), which owns small retail properties across Canada, on Friday rejected an unsolicited partial takeover bid from Huntingdon Capital Corp HNT.TO, saying the proposal was inadequate, coercive and highly opportunistic.

+"The partial offer fails to provide unitholders with an appropriate control premium for the units purchased, and provides no premium for units not purchased," said Donald Biback, who heads the property owner's board of trustees.

-Richmond, British Columbia-based Huntingdon, which already owns 5.4 percent of KEY's issued and outstanding trust units, made its offer in January.
-It wants to acquire a further 6.6 million, or 45 percent, of KEY's units for C$7 each in cash.
+Richmond, British Columbia-based Huntingdon, which already owns 5.4 percent of KEY's issued and outstanding trust units, in late January made an offer to acquire about 6.6 million, or 45 percent, of KEY's units it does not already own for C$7 in cash per unit.

-"The partial offer fails to provide unitholders with an appropriate control premium for the units purchased, and provides no premium for units not purchased," Donald Biback, who heads KEY's board of trustees, said in a statement on Friday.

-KEY's units have jumped more than 8 percent since the offer was announced, but as the offer is only a partial bid, the units continue to trade at C$6.70, well below the offer price.

-This is the second takeover battle involving Canadian real estate investment trusts in a span of two months.
+Toronto-based KEY, which owns over 225 retail properties in nine provinces across Canada, urged its unitholders to reject the Huntingdon proposal in its statement on Friday.
+It said its board of trustees and management, who own about 17 percent of KEY's issued and outstanding units, have all said they will not tender to Huntingdon's proposal.

 Canadian REITs, or real estate investment trusts, have outperformed the broader stock market in the last 12 months, driven by strong demand for both commercial and retail space.